dapphub/dapptools/README.md

 command line program can run unit tests, interactively debug contracts while showing the Solidity source, or run arbitrary EVM code.

-*This software is alpha quality.* It is not yet a 100% complete EVM (almost everything is implemented, but e.g. the precompiled contracts are missing).
-Testing against the Ethereum Foundation's reference test suite is begun but not completed.
-See the [hevm v0.8 test report].
+*This is not yet a complete EVM*.
+For example, the precompiled contracts are missing.
+We do well on Ethereum's `VMTests` suite (see [hevm v0.10 test report]) but we can't guarantee exact consensus conformance.

 [![asciicast](https://asciinema.org/a/5j8eec71hl55l16hsbrn91j8e.png)](https://asciinema.org/a/5j8eec71hl55l16hsbrn91j8e)